 Jeff Kray's practice focuses on water quality, water resources, and complex environmental litigation, including Clean Water Act permitting and regulatory compliance, and CERCLA (Superfund) site remediation.
 He has represented public and private clients throughout the west.
-Over a nearly 20 year career, Jeff has litigated administrative hearings, conducted numerous trials, and appeared in federal and state appeals.
+Over a 23 year career, Jeff has litigated administrative hearings, conducted numerous trials, and appeared in federal and state appeals.

 - Lead defense counsel before the U.S. District Court and the U.S. Court of Appeals for the Eighth Circuit on behalf of the owner of an agricultural chemical company in consolidated actions by EPA and private parties and involving cleanup cost recovery claims and contribution.
 This complex case involved five separate lawsuits, including several environmental and cost recovery claims, insurance coverage litigation, and probate.